truls27a/favro-mcp/README.md

 # Favro MCP

-MCP server for interacting with Favro through Claude.
+MCP server for interacting with Favro.

 ## Installation